Last Updated on February 12, 2022 by Maggie McKneely

 The body is a lot smarter than we often give it credit for.
 Did you know it actually tells us when we’re hungry and when we’re full?!
 In a world full of calorie-counting and macro-tracking, that’s kind of a novel concept.
 But listening to your body’s hunger cues is a crucial way to help preserve your progress and stay fit on vacation.

 Eat whatever you want when you’re hungry, but then stop eating when you’re full.
-There’s no rule that says you have to finish that entire bowl of Spaghetti alla Carbonara.
+There’s no rule that says you have to finish that entire bowl of Spaghetti Alla Carbonara.
 Eat what you want, and stop when you’re full.
 That way, you’ll eat the number of calories your body actually wants and needs without overindulging.

 My family likes to hike or spend the day on foot exploring new towns or cities.
 There’s kayaking, scuba-diving, and any number of activities that you can do that involve getting up and moving!
 Even just plain ‘ol walking does far more towards maintaining your progress than many people think.
+You can also do a quick at-home-type workout in your hotel room.

 4. Pack snacks